Test Connection failures

 The most common causes of failure in Safeguard for Privileged Passwords are either connectivity issues between the appliance and the managed system, or problems with service accounts.For more information, see Connectivity failures.

 Disabling User Account Control (UAC) Admin Approval Mode on a remote host can also resolve Test Connection failures.
-For more information, see Change password fails.
+For more information, see Change password or SSH key fails.

 The following topics explain some possible reasons that Test Connection could fail.